cypress-io/cypress-documentation/content/faq/questions/general-questions-faq.md

 Take a look at our
-[Real World App (RWA)](https://github.com/cypress-io/cypress-realworld-app) that uses quite a few such tests to verify the backend APIs.
+[Real World App (RWA)](https://github.com/cypress-io/cypress-realworld-app) that uses quite a few such tests to verify the back end APIs.

 You can verify the responses using the built-in assertions and perform multiple calls.
 You can even write E2E tests that combine UI commands with API testing as